-To the fullest extent possible, the Yeshiva sets standards that foster students' success not only personally but also interpersonally.
-Whenever possible, the Yeshiva favors activities that strengthen collaboration and interpersonal connections among groups of students, within the classroom, among our student population as a whole, and between our students and their familiar, social, academic, and religious settings outside of school, as opposed to activities that isolate students from each other.
+To the fullest extent possible, Knapp Yeshiva sets standards that foster students' success not only personally but also interpersonally.
+Whenever possible, the Yeshiva favors activities that strengthen collaboration and interpersonal connections among groups of students, within the classroom, among our student population, and between our students and their familiar, social, academic, and religious settings outside of school, as opposed to activities that isolate students from each other.